Writers Rendezvous

 Jane Ireland

 Fascinated by human behaviour, Jane studied psychology, worked as a nurse, then found reward teaching students from diverse backgrounds.
 Her vibrant debut novel Emigree, the first book in her The Crying Tree series duology was published in 2020.
-The second, Niche will be released in Nov 2022.
+The second, Niche was released in Nov 2022.
 She gains inspiration for honing her craft by reading widely, and meeting with her supportive writers’ group.
 A member of Queensland Writers Centre, Jane lives with her family on rugged acreage in Brisbane’s outskirts

 www.janeirelandauthor.com